Tunnelville Cliffs State Natural Area

 The initial 1,118-acre portion of the Kings Point Farm is open for public access, including hiking, hunting, trapping, fishing, snowshoeing and bird watching.
 Various guided hikes for the public have occurred on the land.

 The 983-acre conservation easement portion remains under the private ownership of the Babson family, although it is permanently protected from inappropriate development and mining by MVC.
 This portion of the farm is not open to the public, and it remains on the tax rolls.

 2,278 contiguous acres

 Eastern Access: E11639 Tunnelville Rd.
 La Farge, WI 54639 (Neighboring property address)

-From La Crosse take 14/61 east to Westby, in Westby turn left onto 27 for.5 miles then turn right onto Cty rd P, Follow P until you reach the T at County rd D (take a left onto D) Follow D until you reach 82 and turn right on 82, take your first left onto Husker hollow rd and follow until you reach Tunnelville rd and turn left onto Tunnelville rd and destination parking is 3 miles ahead on the right.
+From La Crosse take 14/61 east to Westby, in Westby turn left onto 27 for.5 miles then turn right onto Cty rd P, Follow P until you reach County rd D (take a right onto D) Follow D until you reach 82 and turn right on 82, take your first left onto Husker hollow rd and follow until you reach Tunnelville rd and turn left onto Tunnelville rd and destination parking is 3 miles ahead on the right.

 Center Access: Intersection of Tunnelville Rd. and Husker Hollow Rd.

-From La Crosse take 14/61 east to Westby, in Westby turn left onto 27 for.5 miles then turn right onto Cty rd P, Follow P until you reach the T at County rd D (take a left onto D) Follow D until you reach 82 and turn right on 82, take your first left onto Husker hollow rd and follow until you reach Tunnelville rd.
+From La Crosse take 14/61 east to Westby, in Westby turn left onto 27 for.5 miles then turn right onto Cty rd P, Follow P until you reach County rd D (take a right onto D) Follow D until you reach 82 and turn right on 82, take your first left onto Husker hollow rd and follow until you reach Tunnelville rd.
 Access is at the intersection and parking is on the roadside.